parrt/cs652/projects/Java-REPL.md

 ![repl errors](images/repl-errors.png)

-The Java code entered by the user might also generate `stderr` or `stdout`.
+The Java code entered by the user might also generate output to `stderr` or `stdout`.
 You have to make sure that this output is still sent to the user.
 Fortunately, you don't have to do anything to make that happen.
 Because we are operating within the same process, and indeed the same thread, standard streams will go to their usual places.
 For example, you might see something like this:

 ![repl errors](images/repl-stderr.png)